citp/privacy-policy-historical/f/ft/ftb/ftb.com.md

 ### Definitions

 **Affiliates**
 Companies related by common ownership or control.
-They can be financial and non-financial companies
+They can be financial and non-financial companies.

   * _Our affiliates include companies with a First Horizon/First Tennessee name; financial companies such as First Tennessee Bank; and others such as FTB Advisors Insurance Services, Inc._